gorbe2002/njit-academic-calendar/README.md

 # NJIT Academic Calendar Converter
-Academic Calendar converter that can be added to your Google Calendar
+This is an academic calendar converter that can be added to your Google Calendar.
+I used the academic calendar from the "Academic Calendars" tab of the Office of the Registrar's page on NJIT's website, the link can be found here: https://www.njit.edu/registrar/calendars.
+To look at other academic calendars besides the one for the upcoming semester, you can use the link provided and scroll down to the bottom.

+## :scroll: Table of Contents

+## :question: How do I implement this?

+Last Updated: August 2023